andersonbcdefg/cramBERT/README.md

 # cramBERT
 This repository contains my implementation of the BERT architecture and training, including the data pipeline to train on the OpenWebText2 dataset.
 I was inspired to carry out this project by recent work on efficient, low-budget BERT training.
 I came across the "Cramming paper" ([Cramming: Training a Language Model on a Single GPU in One Day](https://arxiv.org/abs/2212.14034)), and was impressed how much performance they could get out of a BERT that they trained for just 24 hours on low-end hardware.
 They also managed to test lots of trendy architecture and training modifications along the way, and so their paper is the perfect guide to training a BERT with all the bells and whistles.
 I took this paper as my starting point to train a BERT that I can call my very own!
 In my case, I'm training on a single A100 in Google Colab, which is a bit nicer and faster than what the authors had access to, but it supports a similar sort of minimalist, scarcity-mindset training setup.

-## Current Progress (3/1/2023)
-So far, I've managed to train BERT with the MLM loss objective to a reasonable loss of around 1.7 with 10 billion tokens, which is solid (slightly better loss than the Cramming paper, but the loss shouldn't be directly compared since I use a different tokenization scheme.)

 ## Data and Preprocessing
 I train and validate the model using the OpenWebText2 dataset, an open-source reproduction of OpenAI's WebText dataset by EleutherAI, which is a subset of the larger Pile dataset.
 The Cramming authors experiment with several corpuses, including BookCorpus-Wikipedia, C4, and The Pile—I decided to stick with just one solid dataset.
 OpenWebText2 comprises over 17 million scraped documents, totaling around 65GB of uncompressed text.
 The dataset and code are available [here](https://github.com/EleutherAI/openwebtext2), along with preprocessing utilities.
 I directly borrowed some of this code to load the dataset from JSONL archives.
 It is licensed under the [MIT License](https://github.com/EleutherAI/openwebtext2/blob/master/LICENSE).